metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ## Perform LAN speed test

-If your network speed is slow and related only to local network (ex. between computer behind router), you can test LAN speed with tool called NetIO:
+If your network speed is slow and related only to local network (ex. between computers behind router), you can test LAN speed with tool called NetIO:

 [NetIO-GUI](https://sourceforge.net/projects/netiogui)